crisaliscarrion/HotelBookings/README.md

 # Data Structure & Initial Checks

 The dataset contains 119,390 entries and 32 columns, providing details about hotel bookings.
+The columns includes data types such as STRINGS, FLOAT, DATE and INTEGERS.

 # Executive Summary